 - Ellie – A Dog’s Purpose

-- Ghost – Jon Snow’s four-legged companion in Game of Thrones
+- Ghost – Jon Snow’s canine companion in Game of Thrones

 - Jip – David Copperfield

 - Lad – from the novel Lad, A Dog